DinoChiesa/ApigeeEdge-Java-Validate-JSON-Schema/README.md

 This Java callout relies on [the json-schema-validator library v2.2.10 from com.github.fge](https://github.com/daveclayton/json-schema-validator).

-You do not need to compile the Java code in order to use this callout.
-It's ready for you to use, as is.
-However, if you wish to modify and recompile the code, for whatever reason, you can do so.
+You must compile the Java code in order to use this callout.
+See below in the "Building" section for how to do it.

+>  Not really.
+But it's the easiest way.
+Running the build downloads all the
+>  dependency jars, and allows you to ensure you have them correct.

 ## Disclaimer